Are these boyfriend's behaviors abusive?

 Below are some links to tip sheets and information from our Online Help Center about what parents can and should do to help keep their children safe, how parents can create safe and healthy environments for kids, and how to set rules about body safety.
 Healthy sexuality education is also a part of safety planning.
 Perhaps you could share some of these resources with the mother, or if she has questions, you may want to encourage her to either email us or call our confidential, toll-free Helpline (1.888.PREVENT).

-- Keys to preventing sexual abuse of children
+- Keys to preventing sexual abuse of children: Adult's Behavior with Children

 - Don't Wait: Everyday Actions to Keep Kids Safe